assaf/ironium/README.md

 You've got a workload that runs outside the Web app's request/response cycle.
 Some jobs are queued, some are scheduled.
-You decided to use Beanstalkd and/or Iron.io.
+You decided to use Beanstalkd and/or IronMQ.
 Now you need a simple API to code against, that will handle all the run-time intricacies for you.

 [Beanstalkd](http://kr.github.io/beanstalkd/) is "a simple, fast work queue".
 It's easy to setup (`brew install beanstalkd` on the Mac), easy to tinker with (`telnet localhost 11300`), and persistently reliable.

-[Iron.io](http://www.iron.io/) is "the Message Queue for the Cloud".
+[IronMQ](http://www.iron.io/) is "the Message Queue for the Cloud".
 It's a managed queue service with a nice UI, an excellent choice for production systems.
 And can handle much of the [Webhooks](http://www.webhooks.org/) workload for you.

 The thing is, standalone Beanstalkd is great for development and testing, I just don't want to manage a production server.
-Iron.io is a wonderful service, but you can't use it for development/testing.
-Fortunately, they both speak the Beanstalkd protocol.
+IronMQ is a wonderful service, but painful to use for development/testing.

-**Ironium** lets you use both services, while taking care of all the pesky details, like connection management and restart, timing out failed jobs, retries, etc.
+Ironium allows you to use either/both in the same project.

 * **[API](#api)**
   * [queue(name)](#queuename)